-- 1. Position the baffle with the baffle lip facing down, and the channel sections facing to the right of the firebox, as per (1). - 2.
+- 1. Position the baffle in the door opening as per (1) with the baffle lip facing the floor and the air intake tubes facing the ceiling. - 2.
 Feed the baffle through the door opening, towards the right rear corner of the firebox. - 3.
 Once the baffle is through the door opening, rotate it so the baffle is square with the firebox, with the front lip curling upwards, and the flat side facing down (2). - 4.
 With the rear of the baffle plate pressed against the bottom back corner of the firebox, lift the baffle plate tilting the front lip up, and over the "Front baffle support" (3). - 5.
-Bring the baffle plate forward over the "Front baffle support", then raise the rear, and slide the channels of the baffle into the "Rear baffle slots".
-Ensure baffle is pressed hard against rear of firebox (4).
+Slide the baffle plate forward over the "Front baffle support", then raise the rear and slide the channels of the baffle into the "Rear baffle slots".
+Ensure baffle is pressed hard against rear of firebox.
+The lower baffle plate is now installed correctly (4).

-Figure 3
+Figure 4